Cervical cancerDysplasia; Human papillomasvirus

 The best ways to prevent cervical cancer are:

 - Avoid getting infected with human papillomavirus (HPV).
 Because HPV is sexually transmitted, practicing safe sex and limiting the number of sexual partners can help reduce risk.

 - Get vaccinated before becoming sexually active.
 A vaccine can protect against the major cancer-causing HPV strains in girls and young women who have not yet been exposed to the virus.

-- Have regular Pap test screenings.
-Pap tests remain the most effective way of catching cervical cancer while it is in its earliest pre-cancerous stages and preventing the development of invasive cervical cancer.
+- Have regular screenings.
+Pap tests are the most effective way of catching cervical cancer while it is in its earliest pre-cancerous stages and preventing the development of invasive cervical cancer.

 Two vaccines are approved by the Food and Drug Administration (FDA) to prevent either HPV or cervical cancer: Gardasil and Cervarix.

 Gardasil is approved for:

 - Girls and women ages 9 to 26, for protection against HPV types 16 and 18, the HPV strains that cause most cases of cervical cancer.
 It also protects against HPV types 6 and 11, which cause genital warts.